jcchurch13/Mechaduino-Firmware/README.md

 The first thing you will need to do is run the encoder calibration routine.

 With the Mechaduino connected to your computer, open a serial monitor (115200 baud) in the Arduino IDE.
 You will need to provide V+ to the Mechaduino to power the motor drivers (needed to calibrate).
+A menu should appear explaining the basic commands (you can call the menu up at any time by typing 'm').
 Type "s" and press enter a couple times to verify that everything is working.
 The Mechaduino should step like a stepper.
 It is currently in open loop mode.  press "d" and the stepping direction will change.

 Now, make sure nothing will touch the Mechaduino shaft during calibration.
 Type "c"  to start the calibration routine.
 The Mechaduino will now step through all full steps to calibrate the encoder.
 When the routine is done, a very long lookup table (16,384 entries) will be printed to the serial terminal.
 These are the calibrated angles at each encoder count.
 You will need to copy these into the Parameters.cpp file here: